Carolyn Stern & Associates Inc.

 Contact information – means information that would enable an individual to be contacted at a place of business and includes name, position name or title, business telephone number, business address, business email or business fax number.
 Contact information is not covered by this policy or PIPA.

-Privacy Officer – means the individual designated by Carolyn Stern from to time to be responsible for ensuring that Carolyn Stern complies with this policy and PIPA.
+Privacy Officer – means the individual designated by Carolyn Stern from

 Policy 1 – Collecting Personal Information